Six Irish Guards soldiers arrested over drugs and money laundering offences | ITV News

 Six Irish Guards soldiers and a Coldstream Guardsman veteran have been arrested on suspicion of drugs and money laundering offences, the Ministry of Defence has said.

-The Daily Mirror reports the suspects were detained on Wednesday during raids in Hampshire, Berkshire, North Wales and Northern Ireland.
+The suspects were detained on Wednesday during raids in Hampshire, Berkshire, North Wales and Northern Ireland, the Daily Mirror reports.

 A statement from the Ministry of Defence (MoD) Press Office said: “As part of a planned operation the Royal Military Police arrested six Irish Guards soldiers and a Coldstream Guardsman veteran from across the UK on suspicion of conspiracy to supply drugs and money lending and laundering offences.